alejoceballos/alejoceballos/README.md

 [Scrum](https://www.scrum.org/resources/what-scrum-module) and [Agile](https://agilemanifesto.org/), and suddenly, they
 were the only things allowed in software development (thank God!).
 However, I gotta be honest, in 15+ years since I met [Agile](https://agilemanifesto.org/), there have been very few projects using it as it should.
-You know, agile is not a thing that a team decides to do; it's a set of principles that must be embraced by the company, top-bottom.
+You know, agile is not a thing that a team decides to do; it's a set of principles that must be embraced by the company, top-down.
 How many times I was forced to give an estimation...
 In weeks!
 Or break an unbreakable story in two "just to fit the sprint."
 Anyway, [TDD](https://martinfowler.com/bliki/TestDrivenDevelopment.html) (Test-Driven Development), [BDD](https://www.agilealliance.org/glossary/bdd/) (Behavior-Driven development),